Upper Leg Pain

 Symptoms:

-• Pain that worsens with activity, especially running or cycling
+• Pain that worsens with repetitive motion, such as running

-• Surgical Options: Surgery is rarely needed but may be considered for persistent cases that do not improve with conservative treatment.
+• Surgery is rarely needed but may be considered for chronic IT band friction syndrome that doesn’t respond to therapy.

 • Innovative Regenerative Therapy